MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance.md

 ### SharePoint list activities

 The following table describes activities related to when users interact with lists and list items in SharePoint Online.
-As previously explained, audit records for some site admin activities will indicate the app@sharepoint system account performed the activity of behalf of the admin who initiated the action.
-For more information, see [The app\@sharepoint system account](#the-appsharepoint-system-account).
+As previously explained, audit records for some SharePoint activities will indicate the app@sharepoint user performed the activity of behalf of the user or admin who initiated the action.
+For more information, see [The app\@sharepoint user in audit records](#the-appsharepoint-user-in-audit-records).

 |**Friendly name**|**Operation**|**Description**|
 |:-----|:-----|:-----|